kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 external tooling) keep their previous behaviour for backward compatibility, and gain the cluster-id tag on the next reconcile.

+A load balancer that carries this cluster's `kube_cluster_id_*` tag *and* a tag of another cluster at the same time is ambiguous: OCCM cannot tell which cluster owns it, so it neither adopts nor deletes it.
+The reconcile fails with an error and OCCM records a `LoadBalancerClusterIDConflict` Warning event on the Service.
+Remove the stale `kube_cluster_id_*` tags from the load balancer to resolve it.

 OCCM reads the `kube-system` namespace UID once at start-up; this requires the `get` verb on the `namespaces` resource (already part of the standard cloud-controller RBAC).
 If the lookup fails (for example because of a custom RBAC restriction) OCCM logs